Shopping Index: Q2 Marks the Most Intentional Shoppers on Record

 The moral of the story is simple — shoppers are paying attention.
 Reward them with great experiences.

-It’s rational to think digital sales would normalize as physical storefronts around the world started to reopen in the last couple of months.
+It’s rational to think digital sales would normalize as physical storefronts around the world started to reopen in May.
 However, the consumer has found the convenience of ecommerce too irresistible, and the growth we observed at the end of April continued for the entire second quarter.
 Global digital revenue in Q2 grew by an unprecedented 71% compared to the previous year and a singular metric didn’t drive this increase.
 Traffic (+37%), conversion (+35%), and spend (+34%) all experienced historic increases in Q2.

 And despite some areas of the world reopening before others, digital growth continued to skyrocket in Q2 across all geographies we track in the Shopping Index.
 Australia and New Zealand (ANZ) experienced the greatest gains in digital spend (+140% over last year), followed by Canada (+111%), and the U.S. (+71%).
 As the summer months (or winter if you find yourself in the southern hemisphere) begin to heat up, digital spend shows no signs of slowing down anywhere.